 The journey to Ben Mealea is over one hour and should be done by car, as a Tuk Tuk can be quite uncomfortable at that length of a distance.
 This temple is completely overtaken by nature.
 The total cost for a car for one day trip is $50USD.

-‘More than just a circus, Phare performers use theater, music, dance and modern circus arts to tell unique Cambodian stories; historical, folk and modern.
+‘More than just a circus, the Phare Circus’ performers use theater, music, dance and modern circus arts to tell unique Cambodian stories; historical, folk and modern.
 The young circus artists will astonish you with their energy, emotion, enthusiasm and talent.’

-The GO TO place every day/night for souvenir shopping, bar hopping, restaurants, street food, massages, and people watching.
+Pub Street is the GO TO place every day/night for souvenir shopping, bar hopping, restaurants, street food, massages, and people watching.

-Your typical night market full of souvenirs and random items.
+The Angkor Night Market is your typical night market full of souvenirs and random items.
 Be SURE to bargain!

 Massages at Pura Vida:

 The BEST way to end your temple hopping days is to have a foot massage ($4USD) and/or full body massage ($9USD).
-We liked Pura Vida best because they seemed the cleanest, had the best service and they had multiple locations all over town.
+We liked Pura Vida Massage best because they seemed the cleanest, had the best service and they had multiple locations all over town.

 Where To Eat In Siem Reap:

-This restaurant is SO SO SO amazing for both service and local food!
+Genevieve’s restaurant is SO SO SO amazing for both service and local food!
 We ate here 3 times during our stay in Siem Reap.
 Be sure to get the Lok Lak, Amok Chicken, or Khmer Curry.
 Yum Yum Yum!

-Another great place to get cheap, delicious, local food!
+Khmer House is another great place to get cheap, delicious, local food!

 Scarfs are not enough cover ups for some of the temples, so bring a long sleeved shirt.

 Bring an umbrella, sunscreen, a hat, water, snacks, and wear comfortable shoes.